manniwood/cl4pg/README.md

 pgSession.commit();  // don't forget!
 ```

-If we assume this SQL file on the classpath:
+If we assume this SQL file on the classpath
+(in 'src/main/resources' in your Java project if you are using the Maven project layout):

 `sql/insert_user.sql`: